General Terms and Conditions for the use of the caravanmarkt24.de platform

 II.
 Use of the platform

-1. P&O Autoauktionen GmbH, with its registered office at Mühlenstraße 8 A in 14167 Berlin, HRB 227292 B Amtsgericht Berlin ("Operator"), provides a brokerage platform (hereinafter "Platform") for the sale of used and new vehicles, in particular motorhomes, caravans and similar vehicles, at the Internet address www.caravanmarkt24.de.
+1. P&O Autoauktionen GmbH, based at Mühlenstraße 8 A in 14167 Berlin, HRB 227292 B Amtsgericht Berlin ("Operator"), provides a brokerage platform (hereinafter referred to as "Platform") for the sale of used and new vehicles, in particular motorhomes, caravans and similar vehicles, at the Internet address www.caravanmarkt24.de.
 The Operator is responsible for providing the Platform.

 2. By making the platform available, the operator is merely acting as an intermediary.
-The Operator itself does not offer vehicles for sale and, in particular, does not become a contractual partner of the purchase contracts concluded exclusively between the users of this platform.
+The operator itself does not offer any vehicles for sale and, in particular, does not become a contractual partner of the purchase contracts concluded exclusively between the users of this platform.

-5. The basic functions of the platform are monitored on a daily basis.
-Monitoring of the functionality of the platform is generally guaranteed from Monday to Friday 09:00 - 17:00.
-In the event of serious errors - the use of the platform is no longer possible or seriously restricted - maintenance shall be carried out within 48 hours of the operator becoming aware of or being informed of the error.
+4. The functionality of the platform is monitored from Monday to Friday (excluding public holidays) from 9 am to 5 pm.
+In the event of serious errors - the use of the platform is no longer possible or seriously restricted - maintenance will be carried out within 48 hours of the operator becoming aware of or being informed of the error.

-6. The operator is entitled to temporarily restrict its services if this is necessary for the (improved) functionality, security and/or adaptation of the platform ("maintenance work").
-As far as possible, maintenance work and the expected duration will be announced at least 3 days before it is carried out.
+5. The operator is entitled to temporarily restrict its services if this is necessary for the (improved) functionality, security and/or adaptation of the platform ("maintenance work").
+As far as possible, maintenance work and its expected duration will be announced at least 3 days before it is carried out.

 III Registration, blocking and termination of the user account

-1. The use of the platform requires registration and login as a user.
+1. The use of the full range of functions of the platform requires registration and login as a user.

 2. Only commercial used and new vehicle dealers, in particular those specializing in the motorhome and caravan market, are entitled to register as buyers, hereinafter referred to as "buyers", "bidders" or "highest bidders".
 Proof of status as a vehicle dealer must be provided by means of appropriate documentation (e.g. business registration).
 The operator will check the admissibility of a registration on the basis of the documents and data submitted and, in the positive case, will activate it.
 There is no entitlement to activation.
 The operator will not grant access to bidding to consumers or other traders who have no connection to the vehicle trade.